Skip to Content

 When FORCE_WIDTH is not set, the default width used by this class is the columns property of the standard output stream (i.e., process.stdout).
 Therefore, this kind of message should be printed with console.log or equivalent.

-Generally, you should not alter the returned string after being wrapped, as this will mess up the disposition of text in the terminal.
-If you do need to, you can either prepend text ending with a line feed '\n', or append text starting with a line feed, as this will preserve the disposition of wrapped text.
-Alternatively, you can retrieve the underlying ANSI strings from the list and manipulate them before converting the message to string.
+Generally, you should refrain from altering the returned string after being wrapped, as this would mess up the disposition of text in the terminal.
+If you must, you can either prepend text ending with line feeds, or append text starting with line feeds, as this will preserve the disposition of wrapped text.

 When FORCE_WIDTH is not set, the default width used by this class is the columns property of the standard error stream (i.e., process.stderr).
 Therefore, this kind of message should be printed with console.error or equivalent.